 It is recorded in Scripture: “And there came a messenger to Job, and said, The oxen were plowing, and the asses feeding beside them: And the Sabeans fell on them, and took them away; yes, they have slain the servants with the edge of the sword; and I only am escaped alone to tell you.
 While he was yet speaking, there came also another, and said, The fire of God is fallen from heaven, and has burned up the sheep, and the servants, and consumed them; and I only am escaped alone to tell you.
 While he was yet speaking, there came also another, and said, The Chaldeans made out three bands, and fell on the camels, and have carried them away, yes, and slain the servants with the edge of the sword; and I only am escaped alone to tell you.
 While he was yet speaking, there came also another, and said, Your sons and your daughters were eating and drinking wine in their oldest brother’s house: And, behold, there came a great wind from the wilderness, and smote the four corners of the house, and it fell on the young men, and they are dead; and I only am escaped alone to tell you.
 Then Job arose, and rent his mantle, and shaved his head, and fell down on the ground, and worshipped, And said, Naked came I out of my mother’s womb, and naked shall I return thither: Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:14-21).

 I saw another passage of words on the gospel website speak about Job’s attitude toward his property clearly and transparently: “Job’s attitude toward his property reveals to people his true humanity: Firstly, Job was not a greedy man, and was undemanding in his material life.
 Secondly, Job never worried or feared that God would take away all that he had, which was his attitude of obedience toward God in his heart; that is, he had no demands or complaints about when or whether God would take from him, and did not ask the reason why, but only sought to obey the arrangements of God.
 Thirdly, he never believed that his assets came from his own labors, but that they were bestowed unto him by God.
-This was Job’s, and is an indication of his conviction.
+This was Job’s faith in God, and is an indication of his conviction.
 Are Job’s humanity and his true daily pursuit made clear in this three-point summary of him?
 Job’s humanity and pursuit were integral to his cool conduct when faced with the loss of his property.
 It was precisely because of his daily pursuit that Job had the stature and conviction to say, ‘Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah,’ during the trials of God.
 These words were not gained overnight, nor had they just popped into Job’s head.
 They were what he had seen and acquired during many years of experiencing life” (“God’s Work, God’s Disposition, and God Himself II”).

 When Job heard all his property was stolen by robbers in one day, he was unusually calm.
 He didn’t fly into a rage or complain that his servants didn’t tend the flock properly, neither did he loathe the robbers, much less do any actions or deeds to get his wealth back.
 He just rent his mantle, shaved his head and knelt down before God to pray and seek.
 From Job’s behavior we clearly see: In his heart, he clearly knew what he possessed didn’t come from his own labors but were bestowed by God.
 So no matter when God got those back, he would absolutely not complain.
 From his attitude toward his property and never enjoying himself with his children, we can know that he didn’t care about material enjoyment and that he feared God and shunned evil.
 It was just because he had such an attitude and knowledge that he could display these acts of obedience toward God when his property was stolen.
 From this we can see Job’s gains and testimony were intimately linked to his daily pursuit, and, what’s more, were connected directly with his personality.

 Thank the Lord for His enlightenment and guidance.
 Through seeking this time, I finally understood how Job could revere God and shun evil.
 It was precisely because he was equipped with noble humanity and rationality that he sought God’s will in all things, and pursued to know God’s sovereignty and obey God’s arrangements during his day-to-day life.
 Because of his attitudes and goals to pursue, he could often see God’s hands and His almightiness and wisdom.
 He also experienced for himself that, no matter what God does, for man it is love; as a created being, one should of course accept and obey it and not have his own reasons and choices.
 It was precisely because of Job’s humanity and pursuit that he could believe everything is in God’s hands in his trials.
-Thus, when his property was stolen and calamity befell his children, he still could obey God without any conditions; he didn’t sin with his lips, but spoke these words to extol the holy name of God which were “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah,” thus standing witness for God and gaining God’s approval and blessings.
+Thus, when his property was stolen and calamity befell his children, he still could obey God without any conditions; he didn’t sin with his lips, but spoke these words to extol the holywhich were “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah,” thus standing witness for God and gaining God’s approval and blessings.
 What Job did was not based on his spurt of energy; instead, it was based on his experiences and knowledge of God’s actions all his life and on his suffering and the price he paid.
 It was the result of his pursuit of fearing God and shunning evil.